refinedev/refine/documentation/blog/2025-11-12-admin-panel-in-5-minutes.md

 ---
 title: Create an admin panel with Supabase in 5 minutes
-description: Learn how Refine AI can help you create an admin panel with supabase in 5 minutes
+description: Learn how Refine can help you create an admin panel with supabase in 5 minutes
 slug: supabase-refine-ai
 authors: ozgur
 tags: [supabase, admin panel, AI, fast]